Perangelot/Perangelot.github.io/content/posts/install emacs on windows.md

 binaries.
 This installation should happen without the help of msys2;
 if you already have a LaTeX distribution installed, emacs will recognize it once it is configured.
 If not, you will need to install it.
-The easiest way I have found is to use an `.iso` [image](https://www.tug.org/texlive/acquire-iso.html), but there are other possibilities as well.
+The easiest way I have found is to install TeXlive using an `.iso` [image](https://www.tug.org/texlive/acquire-iso.html).
+There is also [MiKTeX](https://miktex.org/), but it ships with a minimal install of packages which, depending on your needs, may not suffice.
+You can install packages manually, though.

 If you think of using `mu4e` as your emacs client on Windows, this might be a problem because there is no `msys2` package for `mu`.
 You might try your